FraxFinance/aip/content/aips/AIP-29.md

 9. Social channels data (Size of communities, activity on Github)

-	- 13K followers on Twitter, 6.2K members on Telegram, Github is updated .
+	- 13K followers on Twitter, 6.2K members on Telegram, Github is updated frequently.

 10. Contracts date of deployments, number of transactions, number of holders for tokens